savishy/infrastructure-as-code/mediawiki-kubernetes/readme.md

 ### Variables and Secrets

 1. Environment-independent data is stored in role defaults, and environment-dependent data goes into `inventories/<env>/`.
-1. Secrets are environment-specific and stored in `inventories/<env>/group_vars/all/vault.yml`.
+1. Secrets are environment-specific and stored in `vault.yml` files.

 ## Known Issues & Improvements